Hgoatly/RecipesWithout/README.md

 ### Typography:
 -  'Roboto' was chosen as the font for throughout the site, with a fallback of 'sans-serif' in case the 'Roboto font doesn't load.
 Roboto is clean and easy to read, which makes it an appropriate font for the text.
+For titles on the recipe pages, the font weight was increased to 700 to make it stand out more.

+### Imagery:

 ### Layout: